USRSE/rse-stories/.github/CONTRIBUTING-GUEST.md

 RSE Stories podcast.
 Regardless of our title, geographic location, or time in our careers, each of us has a story to tell.

-So you are interested in being a guest on the Research Software Engineer Stories podcast - excellent!
+So you you read the above, and have an interesting story to tell or are interested in being a guest on the Research Software Engineer Stories podcast - excellent!
 If you haven't read the background in the site's [about guide](https://us-rse.org/rse-stories/about/) you might find it interesting.
 This guide will give you some information about what to expect for your session.